Go to Qualcomm.com

-3. Provide oversight with respect to the orientation process for new directors and encourage participation in corporate governance related continuing education by all Board members.
+3. Provide oversight with respect to the orientation process for new Board members and encourage participation in corporate governance related continuing education by all Board members.

-4. Monitor, to insure that the Board, and its Committees, are regularly conducting executive sessions, which are chaired by an independent director.
-The independent director shall be the "presiding director" for the purpose of conducting the executive session and shall, in addition to chairing the executive session, solicit from other independent directors prior to the meeting an agenda of items which they wish to have discussed in executive session.
+4. Monitor to ensure that the Board and its committees are regularly conducting executive sessions, which are chaired by an independent Board member.
+The independent Board member shall be the “presiding director” for the purpose of conducting the executive session and, in addition to chairing the executive session, is encouraged to solicit from other independent Board members prior to the meeting an agenda of items which they wish to have discussed in executive session.

-6. Evaluate the appropriateness of any director's acceptance of an offer to join another company's board of directors based on the factors set forth in the Company's Corporate Governance Principles and Practices, and communicate to the Board whether, in the Committee's view, it is appropriate for the director to accept the offer.
+6. Evaluate the appropriateness of any Board member’s acceptance of an offer to join another company’s board of directors based on the factors set forth in the Company’s Corporate Governance Principles and Practices, and communicate to the Board the Committee’s decision regarding whether, in the Committee’s view, it is appropriate for such Board member to accept the offer.

-7. In accordance with the Company's majority vote policy, as set forth in the Company's Corporate Governance Principles and Practices, evaluate the appropriateness of continued Board membership of any director who, in an uncontested election, receives a greater number of "withhold" votes than votes "for" his or her election and make a recommendation to the Board as to the action, if any, it deems appropriate to be taken with respect to the voting results.
+7. In accordance with the Company’s majority vote policy, as set forth in the Company’s Corporate Governance Principles and Practices and its Bylaws, evaluate the appropriateness of continued Board membership of any Board member who, in an uncontested election, receives a greater number of “withhold” votes than votes “for” his or her election and make a recommendation to the Board as to the action, if any, it deems appropriate to be taken with respect to the voting results.

 Stockholder Communications and Stockholder Proposals

-1. In accordance with the Company's stockholder communications policy, as set forth in the Company's Corporate Governance Principles and Practices, review any stockholder communication forwarded by the Company's General Counsel and determined by the Chair of the Committee to be appropriate for consideration by the Board, and make a recommendation to the Board as to the action, if any, it deems appropriate to be taken with respect to such stockholder communication.
+1. In accordance with the Company’s stockholder communications policy, as set forth in the Company’s Corporate Governance Principles and Practices, review any stockholder communication forwarded by the Company’s General Counsel, determine if the stockholder communication is appropriate for consideration by the Board, and if so, make a recommendation to the Board as to the action, if any, it deems appropriate to be taken with respect to such stockholder communication.